U.S. Coast Guard

 CWO Don Slowik Assignment Officer

-Hello, your new AO has a name, CWO3 Don Slowik.
-I replaced CWO Johnson on 23 June and have spent a significant amount of time discussing realistic e-resumes and providing career guidance.
+Hello, I am CWO3 Don Slowik.
+I have spent a significant amount of time discussing realistic e-resumes and providing career guidance in the past 2 years.
 I encourage all of you to increase your rating knowledge starting with reading your DC force notes.

 For those members assigned to rating mismatched positions, residing in a double up position, or placing above the SWE cut, should consider requesting one of the following pay grade matched openings.
 If no applicants are received I will be looking at pay grade mismatched members and any double up members, utilizing actual report date.